mubaisam/One-Shot-Power-Line-Localization/README.md

 <div align="center">
   <img src="Figs/LEO-DCE.jpg"/ width="97%"> <br>
 </div>
- (a) is the input low-light image; (b)–(g) represent the output enhanced images using Enlighten GAN, RUAS, SCI, URetinex-Net, Zero-Dce++, Zero-DCE, and LEO-DCE, respectively, where the right image with the red box shows its detail magnification
+ (0) is the input low-light image; (a)–(f) represent the output enhanced images using Enlighten GAN, RUAS, SCI, URetinex-Net, Zero-Dce++, Zero-DCE, and LEO-DCE, respectively, where the right image with the red box shows its detail magnification

 ## msio-SAM